Types of Annual Flowers List with Pictures

 Another option is to use raised flower beds.
-These are gardens that have a border, usually in decorative brick or wood ties that is then filled with compost or topsoil which the flowers are planted in.
+These are gardens that have a border, usually in decorative brick or wood ties that is then filled with compost or topsoil where the flowers are planted.

 You can also use planers outside and will have more room to utilize larger box planters or pots.
 With raised beds and planters you will need to check regularly that the soil has enough moisture and enough nutrients for the plants to grow.

 Your climate will also play a part in an outdoor garden.
 If your yard doesn’t get a lot of direct sunlight or your area doesn’t get a lot of rain, you will need to make sure that the plants and flowers you use will be able to thrive in your conditions.